 Main Deck single cabin £795

-Main Deck double cabin for sole use £1695
+Main Deck (double cabin for sole use) £995 (limited availability)

 Arrival or departure transfer add £15

-Air travel and taxes, transfers, 13 night-cruise, full board and drinks with meals on cruise vessel, itinerary as described, excursions, Egyptian tour manager and Egyptologist, local representatives.
+Air travel and taxes, transfers, 12 night-cruise, full board on cruise vessel and drinks with meals*, itinerary as described, excursions, Egyptian tour manager/Egyptologist, local representatives.
 If our specially negotiated airfares are unavailable at the time of booking, a supplement may apply.

 Travel insurance, visa procurement, optional excursions, tipping, any government taxes or compulsory charges introduced after publication.